bplittle/api-docs-test/source/includes/_rounds.md

 Moderation is a good example: when an administrator approves or denies an Entry it is moved to the Round's `pass_round` or `fail_round` immediately.

-There are two Rounds of this type: `submission` and `moderation`.
+There are two Rounds of this type: `submission` and `on_demand`.

 ### Timed Rounds

+There are four Rounds of this type: `random_draw`, `points`, `judging`, and `webhook`.
-Timed Rounds automatically advance their entries at a pre-defined timestamp.
+Timed rounds, by default, will automatically advance their entries at their `end_date`.

-Random Draw is a good example: Once the Round has ended, a pre-defined number of Entries "win" and advance to the Round's `pass_round` at that time.
+Judging is a good example: Once the Round has ended, based on submitted judgements during the round a number of entries will advance to the Round's `pass_round`.
 Those that "lose" are advanced to the Round's `fail_round`.

-There are four Rounds of this type: `random_draw`, `points`, `judging`, and `webhook`
+Timed rounds are affected by the `manually_advance` boolean parameter.
+If `manually_advance` is set to false, they will not advance unless triggered to do so.

 ## Global Attributes